resourcefulmind/resourcefulmind/README.md

 <p align="left"> <a href="https://twitter.com/devvgbg" target="blank"><img src="https://img.shields.io/twitter/follow/devvgbg?logo=twitter&style=for-the-badge" alt="devvgbg" /></a> </p>

-- 🔭 I started coding a year ago and I recently just left tutorial hell.
-I’m currently applying my JavaScript knowledge by helping to build little projects which you can find further down this repo.
-Do have fun going through my codes and remember, life is good when you help people...so if you see a correction to make about my codes, kindly let me know.
+- 🔭 Software Engineer focused on Javascript, with an emphasis on React | Technical Storyteller, I also write the best technical articles and documentation and looking for a product focused company with Global reach.

-- 🌱 I’m currently learning **JavaScript, React, Tailwind CSS**
+- 🌱 I currently work with **HTML, CSS, JavaScript, React, Tailwind CSS, MongoDB, NodeJS and more recently Sanity, Material UI and Framer**

-- 👯 I’m looking to collaborate soon **Open Source Projects**
+- 👯 I’m looking to collaborate soon on **Open Source Projects** and learning **API Documentation** and of course **more ReactJS**

-- 🤝 I’m looking for help with **React, Tailwind CSS, Open Source projects.**
+- 🤝 I’m looking for help with **Open Source projects and becoming an really seasoned software engineer.**

 - 👨‍💻 All of my projects are available at [https://opeyemistephen.netlify.app](https://opeyemistephen.netlify.app)

-- 📝 I regularly write articles on [https://dev.to/resourcefulmind](https://dev.to/resourcefulmind)
+- 📝 I write technical articles on [https://dev.to/resourcefulmind](https://dev.to/resourcefulmind)

 - 📫 How to reach me **omodaraopeyemi754@gmail.com**